neilotoole/sq-web/content/en/docs/drivers/xlsx.md

 for Microsoft [XLSX](https://www.microsoft.com/en-us/microsoft-365/excel)
 files.

-Note that the XLSX driver is a read-only data source.
+Note that XLSX sources are read-only.
 That is to say, while you can query the XLSX source as if it were a SQL database, you cannot use `sq` to insert values into the XLSX file.

 ## Add source